AlexeiDenis/AlexeiDenis/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## 📖 Things that I need to learn in the near future:
+## Things that I need to learn in the near future 📖
 - Subgrid
 - Layers